stockphrase/no-silo/content/resources/the-hive/index.md

 You might contribute to `The Hive` by doing some of the following tasks:

-1. Help create a simplified version of the argument structure by presenting an ordered list of argumentative claims, reasons, and evidence.
+1. Help create a simplified version of the text's argumentative structure by presenting an ordered list of claims, reasons, and evidence.

 2. Ask a question about a difficult passage in the text or offer an answer one posed by another student.